-1. Make a List: It is easy to just look at the whole house and say “I am going to organize everything in this house” but that doesn’t give you specific goals to work towards.
-Make a very detailed list of things you want at the top of your home organization list.
-You can put something big like ‘clean the garage’ or something small like ’empty out the junk drawer’.
+It is easy to just look at the whole house and say "I am going to organize everything in this house" but that doesn't give you specific goals to work towards.
+Make a very detailed list of things you want to accomplish.
+You can put something big like 'clean the garage' or something small like 'empty out the junk drawer'.
 Just write it down so you have something to check off as you go.
 Seeing what you have accomplished is a huge incentive to keep on working.

-4. Invest in storage containers: You can stock up on after Christmas sales at Target to find good storage bins to organize your stuff.
-Keeping your kid’s stuffed animals in a toy box that closes helps reduce the cluttered feel to a room.
-I do the same for matchbox cars that my teenager just can’t part with, plastic toys, Lego, and all the other junk kids accumulate over the years.
-Put a lid on it and stick it in the closet so you don’t see it all.
+Storage, storage, and more storage is one of the most important easy home organization tips I can give you.
+Stock up on after Christmas sales at Target to find good storage bins to organize your stuff.
+Keeping your kid's stuffed animals in a toy box that closes helps reduce the cluttered feel to a room.
+I do the same for matchbox cars that my teenager just can't part with, plastic toys, LEGO, and all the other junk kids accumulate over the years.
+Put a lid on it and stick it in the closet so you don't see it all.
 Using clear bins lets you see what is inside each container.
-It also means I don’t have to get out the label maker so my kids can find their Littlest Pet Shop toys.
-Okay, I don’t even OWN a label maker but if I did I would not waste time labeling something when I could just buy a clear bin and actually SEE what is in it.
+It also means I don't have to get out the label maker to find the Valentine's Day decorations.
+Okay, I don't even OWN a label maker but if I did I would not waste time labeling something when I could just buy a clear bin and actually SEE what is in it.

-Do you have any other home organization tips to share for us NON Martha Stewart types?Or does your home organization involve a label maker and an alphabetized spice rack?
+Have any other easy home organization tips to share for us NON Martha Stewart busy moms?